 We do this by:

-- Continuing to support all water conservation programs and encourage full implementation of best management practices (BMP’s) for urban, agriculture and industrial uses.
+- Supporting water conservation programs and encouraging full implementation of best management practices (BMP’s) for urban, agriculture and industrial uses.

 - Supporting the beneficial recycling of wastewater and appropriate water conservation measures while recognizing the extent to which some treated wastewater is already recycled following discharge.

-- Protecting and Enhancing Existing Surface Water and Groundwater Supplies.
+- Protecting Existing Surface Water and Groundwater Supplies.

-Water demand in Ventura County has nearly tripled over the last 25 years, and is expected to double again by 2050.
-Groundwater is the largest single source of water in Ventura County.
-It provides about 67% of the locally utilized water in the County.
-Agricultural demand accounts for 68% of the total demand for groundwater in the County.
+There are more than 850,000 residents and 95,802 acres of irrigated farmland in Ventura County.
+Groundwater provides about 67% of the locally utilized water in the County.
 So it is vitally important that the Ventura County Groundwater Section maintain a due diligence over our limited underground and unseen water supplies.

 Groundwater Resource Management:

-Groundwater management agencies (like the local Fox Canyon Groundwater Management Agency or FCGMA), are tasked with calculating the safe or “sustainable yield” of Ventura County aquifers.
+The passing of the Sustainable Groundwater Management Act (SGMA) in 2014 set forth a statewide framework to help protect groundwater resources over the long-term.
+The goal of SGMA is to halt overdraft and achieve locally defined sustainability goals in California’s 94 high and medium priority groundwater basins over a 20-year timeframe.
+SGMA entrusted local, public Groundwater Sustainability Agencies (GSAs) to improve groundwater management.
+GSAs (such as the Fox Canyon Groundwater Management Agency or FCGMA), are responsible to develop and implement Groundwater Sustainability Plans (GSPs), which are the pathway to reaching local sustainability goals that consider all beneficial uses and users of groundwater in a basin.
+Local GSAs are tasked with calculating the sustainable yield of Ventura County groundwater basins and aquifers.
 The effects of groundwater overdraft may take decades to notice, and sometimes centuries to replace.
-Groundwater management and planning often mean calculating groundwater withdrawal limits, and issuing permits or assigning annual extraction allocations based on predicted effects several years or even decades into the future.
+Groundwater management and planning often mean calculating groundwater withdrawal limits, and application of regulatory actions such as issuing permits or assigning annual extraction allocations based on predicted effects several years or even decades into the future.

 A couple of ways groundwater can be artificially recharged are worthy of brief mention.
 Diverting surface runoff from streams or rivers into “percolation” or “recharge ponds” has been demonstrated as one effective means by several water districts.
 Direct recharge via injection wells is another method – but often costly – and with limited success.
 More recently, flood mitigation schemes intended to protect infrastructure built on floodplains, have been proposed by diverting flood waters into agricultural fields or designated basins to recharge aquifers to utilize so-called natural flooding in a positive way.